sepideh-mofidifar/PhyloCOBRA/README.md

 <h1>PhyloMICOM</h1>

-<p>PhyloMICOM is an extension of the <strong>MICOM</strong> package, designed to improve the accuracy and efficiency of microbial community simulations by incorporating phylogenetic relationships.
+<p>PhyloMICOM is an extension of the <strong>MICOM</strong> package [1], designed to improve the accuracy and efficiency of microbial community simulations by incorporating phylogenetic relationships.
 This project introduces a modified version of the <code>community.py</code> file from the MICOM package, along with additional scripts and data for analysis.</p>

 <h3>Installation</h3>